 “By the end of three months, I will have researched and implemented new technologies that improve my workflow management.
 This goal will allow me to be more efficient and productive in managing my team’s projects and tasks.”

-Time-based: Set a reasonable timeline for completing this goal.
+T: Set a reasonable timeline for completing this target.

 13. Improve Communication With Stakeholders